Contest-Winning Eggplant Parmesan Recipe

 - 1 jar (28 ounces) spaghetti sauce

-- Place eggs and bread crumbs in separate shallow bowls.
+- Preheat oven to 350°.
+Place eggs and bread crumbs in separate shallow bowls.
 Dip eggplant in eggs, then coat in crumbs.
 Place on baking sheets coated with cooking spray.
-Bake at 350° for 15-20 minutes or until tender and golden brown, turning once.
+Bake 15-20 minutes or until tender and golden brown, turning once.

-- Spread 1/2 cup sauce into a 13-in. x 9-in. baking dish coated with cooking spray.
+- Spread 1/2 cup sauce into a 13x9-in. baking dish coated with cooking spray.
 Layer with a third of the mushroom mixture, eggplant, 3/4 cup sauce and a third of the cheese mixture.
 Repeat layers twice.

 Enjoy this recipe with a medium-bodied red wine such as Chianti, Sangiovese, Malbec or Zinfandel.